au-ts/sddf/docs/network/network.md

 In contrast, as our multiplexing is performed by the virtualiser, all clients share a single Rx DMA region.
-Since giving clients direct access to this global region [poses a significant security issue](#copy-components-and-availability), it is recommended that clients use a *copy* component which allows them be allocated an exclusive Rx data region.
+Since giving clients direct access to this global region [poses a significant security issue](#copy-components-and-availability), clients use a *copy* component which allows them be allocated an exclusive Rx data region.
 In this case, a client's data region will not be used for DMA and it will only ever contain packets addressed to that client.
 The Rx DMA region will then only be accessible by the trusted Rx virtualiser and copy components.

 It is possible to connect a client *without* a copy component, however please note that copiers play an [important safety